iann0036/tf-cfn-provider/docs/providers/aws/EcsTaskDefinition.md

 # Terraform::AWS::EcsTaskDefinition

-Manages a revision of an ECS task definition to be used in `aws_ecs_service`.
+Manages a revision of an ECS task definition to be used in `Terraform::AWS::EcsService`.

 ## Properties

-TBC

 ## Return Values